MOP-DB Help

 Comments within Scientific Names are useful but can result in a name not being recognized.

-MOP-DB uses 3 types of syntax to indicate a comment:
+MOPDB uses 3 types of syntax to indicate a comment:

 1) Precede it with a comma, the comma and everything after it is considered a comment.
 Ex: Aloe vera, Medicinal aloe.